 When I first decided on my mission to go trekking in Kyrgyzstan alongside bicycle touring, I knew I would be venturing across a terrain that is largely untamed.

-It is a region that’s rich in greenery, spectacular mountains and vast terrains of empty lands mostly passed in silence.
+It is a region that’s rich in greenery, spectacular mountains and vast terrains of empty lands mostly passed in silence and known to host the world nomad games.
 Travelling to Kyrgyzstan - along with other stans - remains shrouded in mystery to a lot of people in the West and even other parts of Asia.

 Over here, thoughts of materialism and our consumerist culture comes to an end.
 Few primitive belongings and the nostalgia of herders and nomadic people once travelling through these routes are bound to conjure up images of their expeditions as you trek in the shadow of the Tien Shan mountains.